shaunaayscue/new-backend-project/README.md

 - Create a project
 - Click “+ CREATE CREDENTIALS” → choose OAuth client ID
-- Select Application type: Web application and name it -Authorized JavaScript origins (where your app will running at):
+- Select Application type: Web application and name it
+- Authorized JavaScript origins (where your app will running at):
 ```
 http://localhost:3000
 ```
--Authorized redirect URIs (the subroutine to take users through authentication):
+- Authorized redirect URIs (the subroutine to take users through authentication):
 ```
 http://localhost:3000/auth/google/callback
 ```